Biden says 'every indication' Russia ready to invade Ukraine

 Speaking at the White House, he said Washington saw no signs of a Russian withdrawal and said the threat of invasion remains "very high" because Russia has moved more troops toward the border with Ukraine instead of pulling them out.

 "Every indication we have is they're prepared to go into Ukraine, attack Ukraine," he told reporters.
-He said the U.S. has "reason to believe" that Russia is "engaged in a false flag operation to have an excuse to go in," but did not provide details.
+He said the US has "reason to believe" that Russia is "engaged in a false flag operation to have an excuse to go in", but did not provide details.

 Biden also said he had "no plans" to speak soon with Putin.

-Russia held out an offer of diplomacy, handing the US a response Thursday to offers to engage in talks on limiting missile deployments in Europe, restrictions on military drills, and other confidence-building measures.
+Russia held out an offer of diplomacy, handing the US a response this week to offers to engage in talks on limiting missile deployments in Europe, restrictions on military drills, and other confidence-building measures.

 The response, released by the Foreign Ministry, deplored the West's refusal to meet the main Russian security and demands and reaffirmed that Moscow could take unspecified "military-technical measures" if the US and its allies continue to stonewall its concerns.